 Within a week it became apparent Cingular did not have good service.
 I could not even call my husband sitting in the same room with him.
 Calls were constantly dropped.
 I called Cingular and terminated service with them.

+Shortly thereafter I received a check in the mail (remember this!) from them for $96.00.
+I cashed it and assumed we were even.
 Suddenly I get a call from a collection agency that I owe Cingular $178.16 for early termination fees, etc. I immediately called Cingular as I had never received a bill.
 It turned out they were sending the statements to the wrong address.
 I requested a copy of the bill as I do not just blindly send out almost $200 without some paper in hand.

 The collection agency is still calling.
 Each time he called I called Cingular and requested yet another copy of the bill.
 To date none has been forthcoming.
 Even though I have corrected the address time and time again, I am not receiving the statement.
 Remember, though, they did send me the check!!